jovotech/jovo-inbox/demoapp/README.md

 # Install dependencies.
 $ npm install

-# Run voice app, optionally with a --watch flag to restart on code changes.
+# Run voice jovo-app, optionally with a --watch flag to restart on code changes.
 $ jovo run [-w]
 ```